OpenVoiceOS/ovos-core/README.md

 🌍 OVOS is **open source** and thrives on community contributions.
 Whether you're a coder, designer, or translator, there's a way to contribute!

-📜 Read our [Contributing Guide](.github/CONTRIBUTING.md) to get started.

 🌐 **Translate!** Help improve OVOS in your language through our [Translation Portal](https://gitlocalize.com/users/OpenVoiceOS).

 🙋‍♂️ Have questions or need guidance?
 Say hi in the [OpenVoiceOS Chat](https://matrix.to/#/!XFpdtmgyCoPDxOMPpH:matrix.org?via=matrix.org), and a team member will be happy to mentor you.